Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/PeSIT_processing.md

 ---

-    title: PeSIT partner interactions
+    title: "PeSIT partner interactions"
-    linkTitle: PeSIT processing
+    linkTitle: "PeSIT processing"
-    weight: 150
+    weight: 140

----
-This topic describes the interactions and processes that occur between partners when using the PeSIT protocol.
+---This topic describes the interactions and processes that occur between partners when using the PeSIT protocol.

 PeSIT provides a set of user services and a protocol